andyljones/megastep/docs/faq.rst

 Why doesn't megastep use inheritance?
 -------------------------------------
-TODO: Figure out a better way to phrase this

 One way to think about inheritance in software development is that's about offering a secondary interface to a class.